toastdesign/somention/README.md

-# somention
+# gulpfile
-Starter theme for Somention
+Starting file for gulp